June 13th, 2024

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions you want us to answer (like, How Much Science Did You Inhale??)?
+Do you have questions you want us to answer (like, what can bees teach us?)?
 Send us your questions!
 We will do our best to have answers!

 Leave us a message on our Facebook page, email Dr. Kiki, or find us on Mastodon Social if you can!